xys234/coding-problems/notes/dp.md

 ## 1. Prefix Sub-Problem
 The sub-problem is for a prefix sub-array.
-Usually, the station transition takes the following form
+Usually, the state transition takes the following form

 `dp[i] = f{dp[i-k], g(arr[i-k:i])} for k in [i-kmax, i)`